 Q: What are GBI’s strategies for completing the task?
 A: We have several --

 Multiply the impact of Consultants: Adequate consultant help for all the translation work underway is one of the most urgent needs around the world.
 There is a shortage of qualified consultants, and sometimes translations are put on hold until a consultant becomes available.
 We are working on software that will enable consultants to do more projects.
 Our technology will correct the words or phrases that don’t require human review and help quickly identify the areas that need their attention.

 Engage National Churches: Thanks to God’s blessing on the missionaries of the past generation, there are over 37 million Christian churches in the world.
 Many of them can take responsibility for a Bible translation project.
 We can see the day when Bible translation goes viral – with churches showing each other how to translate Scripture for themselves.

 Give free access and training to native translators: There is currently a shortage of software tools for global Bible translators and the capability to use them.
 We will offer training and the latest Bible translation tools freely to churches who want to do Bible translation for themselves.

-Remove the language barrier by translating Bible translation resources: User interfaces and content have to be translated into the LWC (languages of wider communication) so the bilingual speakers of the minority languages can complete translations in their heart language.
+Remove the language barrier by translating Bible translation resources: User interfaces and content have to be translated into the Bridge Language so the bilingual speakers of the minority languages can complete translations in their heart language.
 We will soon be working with two other international Bible societies to complete the top 100 languages and the necessary resources.